tommasomoretti/nameless-analytics/README.md

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details (coming soon).
+See the [LICENSE](LICENSE) file for details.

 ---